SimonMariani/personal-website/README.md

 - Rename backend to api
 - Add tests
 - Use another vector database than milvus because it doesn't seem very stable and I had to roll back a couple of versions for it to work
+- Maybe update the mainenance pages to be cooler but they are also fine like this